geomagpy/MARTAS/README.md

 MARTAS is a collection of python applications and packages supporting data acquisition, collection, storage, monitoring and analysis in heterogeneous sensor environments.
 MARTAS is designed to support professional observatory networks and data sources consisting of timeseries measurements from locally fixed instruments.
+The package contains two main
+modules: MARTAS for data acquisition and MARCOS for data collection.
-Data acquisition makes use of an instrument library which currently includes many sensors typically used in observatories around the globe and some development platforms.
+**MARTAS**: Data acquisition makes use of an instrument library which currently includes many sensors typically used in observatories around the globe and some development platforms.
 Basically, incoming sensor data is converted to a general purpose data/meta information object which is directly streamed via IOT protocols, namely MQTT (message queue transport) to a data broker.
-A data collection system, called MARCOS (MagPys Automated Realtime Collector and Organization System), can be setup within the MARTAS environment.
+**MAROCS**: A data collection system, called MARCOS (MagPys Automated Realtime Collector and Organization System), can be setup within the MARTAS environment.
 MARCOS collection routines can access MQTT data stream and store/organize such data and meta information in files, data banks or forward them to web sockets.
 All data can directly be analysed using [MagPy]() which contains many time domain and frequency domain time series analysis